 Howard University’s Institutional Research and Assessment team knew they needed to evolve their technology to improve their course evaluations and assessment processes.
 But, they had some hurdles to overcome first.
-From getting funding to securing faculty buy-in and support, they had their work cut out for them!
+From getting funding to securing faculty buy-in and support, they had their work cut out for them.

 Glenn Phillips, former Director of Assessment at Howard University, and his team started looking for new technology solutions for their course evaluations, planning, and assessment processes with the goal of implementing them campus-wide.
-And for this to be successful, they needed a group of champions who could help get their project funded, rolled out, and embraced by faculty.
+For this to be successful, they needed a group of champions who could help get their project funded, rolled out, and embraced by faculty.

-A “champion” for a technology initiative is a driving force behind the project and helps bring others along for the ride.
+A “champion” for a technology initiative is a driving force behind the project that helps bring others along for the ride.
 They help spread the word about the project, alleviate concerns that others may have, and offer suggestions to make the project go smoothly.

 Phillips and his co-champions successfully implemented their Watermark technology solutions by following these five steps: